 Breastfeeding can be a beautiful way to bond and spend time with your baby.
 It can also present its fair share of challenges from midnight feedings to getting your baby to latch on.
-Here are a few tips that might help along the way!
+Here are a few tips that might help along the way.
+You can also find helpful information at Northside Hospital Cherokee.

 Get in the Groove